treshugart/yocss/README.md

 ### Shadow DOM

-Since `css()` returns a function, using it in with Shadow DOM is super simple because you can call the returned function to get the CSS string and insert that directly into your `<style>` element.
+Since `css()` returns a function, using it with Shadow DOM is super simple because you can call the returned function to get the CSS string and insert that directly into your `<style>` element.

 ```js
 import css from 'yocss';